h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 10\.
 Go to the top of the page and:

 1. Select **Add Panel**
-2. On the new panel, click on the **Select a model interpretation**, then select the Time Series Model named : ``Time Series Forecasting: walirivi``.
+2. On the new panel, click on the **Select a model interpretation**, then select the Time Series Model named: ``Time Series Forecasting: walirivi``.
 This will bring in the pre-ran experiment’s MLI results.
 Click on **Show Summary** for both experiments to compare experiment settings:

     - **Note:** the **Driverless AI Experiment Runtime** for both experiments.
 The pre-ran experiment took about five hours to run.